RubiyaHud/React-Router-Dom/README.md

 ## Installation Steps:
 - **Step 1:** Organize folders and files inside the `src` folder of a React project (illustrated below).
 Here, `RootLayout.jsx` file is created inside the layouts folder.
   ![ReactSrcDirStructure drawio](https://github.com/user-attachments/assets/8c66c699-cdfc-4bc9-820c-732172a45311)
-- Open the React project in VS Code, then open the Gitbash terminal in it.
-Type the command below:
+- **Step 2:** Open the React project in VS Code, then open the Gitbash terminal in it.
+Type the command given below:

   ```
   npm install react-router-dom